Cloud Costs Report

 The Fairwinds Cloud Costs report syncs your Cloud billing data with Insights so it can know precisely what you're spending on nodes and use that information to infer accurate workload costs.

-We currently support AWS and GCP (including GKE Standard and GKE Autopilot).
+We currently support AWS, GCP (including GKE Standard and GKE Autopilot), and Azure (Alpha).

 # AWS Billing Integration